Victories

 Winning the Right for State Employees to Take Medical Leave

-This firm represents an individual who was fired for absenteeism by the University of Texas at Dallas.
-Our client contends he was on medical leave as authorized by the Family Medical Leave Act (FMLA) when he was fired.
-The State of Texas argued that the federal government has no authority to pass such a law and that such a law is unconstitutional a applied to the State of Texas.
+Our Dallas employment attorneys represented an individual who was fired for absenteeism by the University of Texas at Dallas.
+Our client contended he was on medical leave as authorized by the Family and Medical Leave Act (FMLA) when he was fired.
+The State of Texas argued that the federal government has no authority to pass such a law and that such a law is unconstitutional as applied to the State of Texas.
 Unfortunately, this "states rights" view has been adopted in this area of the country.
 However, in a genius move, we also sued the president of the University of Texas at Dallas under a precedent from a 1908 Supreme Court case called Ex Parte Young.
 The Federal District Court Judge, a very smart and highly respected judge, did not buy our end run around states rights, and dismissed the case.
 We appealed to the Fifth Circuit Court of Appeals where we faced off against the Solicitor General of the State of Texas.
 In a unanimous opinion, a panel of three appellate judges ruled in our favor.
 The Fifth Circuit held that our case was governed by the 100-year-old precedent and that we met all elements of the test.
 This is a huge civil rights and employment victory, as it effects all employees of the State of Texas; indeed the largest employer in Texas is the state, its agencies, and universities.
 The case is Nelson. v.
 University of Texas at Dallas, et al., 535 F.3d 318 (5th Cir.
 2008).

 Turning the Tables on Bombardier Flexjet